FrancescoZumo/midi-emotion-primer-continuation/readme.md

-# symbolic music generation contitioned on video emotions - experimental setup
+# symbolic music generation contitioned on video emotions - experiment preparation
 Code written for my master's thesis: Procedural music generation forvideogames conditioned through video emotion recognition

 This folder contains the code written for generating a continuous soundtrack conditioned on a valence and arousal timeseries and any input midi file, namely 'primer'.